HEX ezCAN Installation Guide

 The RDC connector is located behind the pillion seat, under the topbox mounting rack (below).

 Later-model R1200RT LCs and all R1250RTs are equipped with a lean-angle sensor.
-Connect the ezCAN to the RDC connector only (✅, below).
+Connect the HEX ezCAN to the RDC connector only (✅, below).
 Do not connect the ezCAN to the lean-angle sensor connector (X, below).

 A typical view of the RDC connector is shown below.